3dcitydb/3dcitydb-docs/source/impexp/cli.rst

 .. option:: --ade-extensions=<folder>

    Provide an alternative path where to look for ADE extensions.
-By default, ADE extensions are searched for in the ``plugins`` folder within the installation directory of the Importer/Exporter.
+By default, ADE extensions are searched for in the ``ade-extensions`` folder within the installation directory of the Importer/Exporter.

 .. option:: @<filename>...